As a teacher I aim to cultivate a sense of wonder at philosophical questions, and to turn that response into careful, rigorous inquiry.

 Teaching Outreach

 I am committed to Dewey’s ideal of philosophy as a civic and public practice.
-So I’ve designed public symposiums, coffee shop seminars, communal forums, and after school courses for Ethics Bowl teams.
+So I’ve designed a range of public symposiums, coffee shop seminars, communal forums, and after school courses for Ethics Bowlers.

-Here, I have previously taught the philosophy of work, moral problems in America, Aristotle on friendship, the metaphysics of explanation, and epistemology of science.
+Here, I have previously taught the philosophy of work, moral problems in American life, Aristotle, the metaphysics of explanation, and the epistemology of science.